How can you keep the learnings, knowledge, & insights in your organisation after a Keynote Speech?

 Make sure you take the opportunity to record the Keynote Speech both as video and audio.
 While a few people who have already seen the speech will watch the recording again, it is primarily recorded to be shared with those people who have not seen the live speech.
 Agree with the Speaker that you wish to share this internally and/or externally.
 For more insights on this, see our article: The Impact of a Keynote Speech: The Power of Saying what you have Always Said.

 Interview the Speaker during the event

 Take the opportunity to interview the Speaker during the event, before or after their Speech.
 This is an opportunity to capture a more intimate conversation, expand on the material, and elaborate on personal stories that will enrich the topic of their Speech.
 Agree with the Speaker that you wish to share this internally and/or externally.

 Agree with the Speaker that before or after their Speech you want to them to have informed conversations with key people in your organisation.
 These can be to specific teams or one-on-one.
 The opportunity here more than a ‘meet and greet’ and instead is for the Speaker to respond to specific challenges and answer specific questions.

 Get a Summary Document

 Experienced Speakers understand the importance of ‘spaced repetition’, of repeating their key points in different formats at different times after their Speech.
-An Experienced Speakers anticipate this and start by offering a Summary Document.
+Experienced Speakers anticipate this and start by offering a Summary Document.
 This is a document that takes the essence of their Speech and presents it in a document that is designed to be read.
-This is not the same as sharing their ‘slides’; slides are not designed to be read afterwards, instead these need to be translated into a Summary Document.
+This is not the same as sharing their ‘slides’; slides are not designed to be read afterwards, instead, these need to be translated into a Summary Document.

 Interview the Speaker a month later